emortlock/tailwind-react-ui/src/components/main/readme.md

 Simple wrapper around the standard `<main />` element which adds an ID for use with an access friendly skip link.

+### Example

 Tab onto the example below to see this behaviour in action.

 ```jsx
 <SkipLink href="#main-example" />